Graduate Program

 • Successful applicants typically have strong scientific training and a record of achievement that often includes considerable research experience, one or more published papers, and/or a master’s degree.

 Information for Prospective Graduate Students: Graduate education is one of the central missions of our lab.
 At any given time the lab typically has 2-5 graduate students working toward a Ph.D. degree.
 These students are enrolled in the graduate program of the Department of Biology.
 We deliberately keep the lab group small so that we can provide promising graduate students with considerable one-on-one attention and assist each in developing an innovative and original research project.
-Considerable emphasis is placed on individualized training in the skills that provide the foundation for a successful scientific career; these include excellent writing, public speaking, research, and teaching skills.
+Considerable emphasis is placed on individualized training in the skills that provide the foundation for a successful scientific career; these include excellent writing, public speaking, coding, statistical, research, and teaching skills.
 In addition, each graduate student in the lab is expected to establish — prior to completion of the Ph.D. — a strong record of published scientific work.

 Financial Support: All students admitted to the UNC biology graduate program receive five years of guaranteed financial support from the university in the form of fellowships, research assistantships, or teaching assistantships.
 Students in the Lohmann Lab often receive additional supplemental financial support in the form of research assistantships paid for by the National Science Foundation, the Air Force Office of Scientific Research, the National Marine Fisheries Service, the Office of Naval Research, the UNC Center for Galapagos Studies, or another sponsor of the lab’s research.

 Applications: Applications for the biology graduate program are typically due at the start of December and the university does not permit late applications to be considered.
 During most years our lab receives inquiries and applications from approximately 15-25 prospective graduate students.
 Unfortunately, space in the lab is limited and we can usually only accept (at most) one new student per year.
 Admission to the lab is therefore highly competitive.
 Successful applicants are typically highly motivated, creative, and accomplished individuals who have a consuming interest in scientific research.
 Nearly all have: (1) a strong background in one or more fields of science or engineering; (2) a record of significant prior research experience and accomplishment, often including one or more published papers and/or a Master’s degree; (3) verbal and quantitative GRE scores above the 70th percentile; (4) a grade point average of at least 3.5 on a 4.0 scale; (5) the ability to work both independently and as a member of a team; and (6) broad interests in biology and the ambition to become an outstanding scientist.
 Because no single experience or achievement is an infallible predictor of scientific potential, however, we view these characteristics as general guidelines rather than rigid requirements.
-We welcome applications from students of any race, ethnicity, nationality, and sexual orientation.
+We welcome applications from students of any race, ethnicity, nationality, gender identity, and sexual orientation.

 The biology graduate program at the University of North Carolina – Chapel Hill is a doctoral (Ph.D.) program and the admissions committee will not accept students seeking a Master’s (M.S.) degree.
 However, the M.S. degree is not a prerequisite for admission.
 Students with an undergraduate degree, outstanding credentials, and sufficient research experience can be admitted directly to the graduate program.